A positional $\mathbf{\Pi}^0_3$-complete objective: Context and contribution

 \section{Context and contribution}

-We consider infinite-duration zero-sum two-player games played on (potentially infinite) graphs~\cite{NathBook}.
-In this context, two players, Eve and Adam, take turns in moving a token along the edges of an edge-labelled directed game graph.
-This interaction produces an infinite path inducing an infinite word $\word$ in $C^\omega$, where $C$ is the (potentially infinite, but assumed countable) alphabet of labels.
-An \emph{objective} $W \subseteq C^\omega$ is specified in advance; Eve wins the game if the word $\word$ belongs to~$W$, otherwise Adam wins.
+We consider zero-sum, turn-based, two-player, infinite-duration games played on (possibly infinite) graphs~\cite{NathBook}.
+In this context, two players, Eve and Adam, take turns moving a token along the edges of an edge-labelled directed game graph.
+Throughout, we assume that graphs do not have dead-ends: every vertex has at least one outgoing edge.
+This interaction thus produces an infinite path whose edge labels form an infinite word $\word$ in $C^\omega$, where $C$ is a countable, possibly infinite alphabet of labels.
+An \emph{objective} $W \subseteq C^\omega$ is specified in advance; Eve wins the game if the word $\word$ belongs to~$W$; otherwise, Adam wins.

-A strategy is called \emph{positional} (or memoryless) if it chooses the next move only according to the current vertex of the graph containing the token, regardless of past moves.
-An objective is called \emph{positional}\footnote{The literature sometimes uses ``half-positional'' for this notion, since there is a requirement on Eve's strategy complexity, but not on Adam's.} if for any game graph (of arbitrary cardinality), Eve has a positional strategy winning from every vertex from which she has a winning strategy.
+A strategy is called \emph{positional} (or memoryless) if it chooses the next move as a function only of the current vertex, regardless of past moves.
+An objective is called \emph{positional}\footnote{The literature sometimes uses ``half-positional'' for this notion, since there is a requirement on Eve's strategy complexity, but not on Adam's.} if, in every game graph (of arbitrary cardinality), Eve has a positional strategy winning from every vertex from which she has a winning strategy.